galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-scater-qc/tutorial.md

 >
 >    > ### {% icon comment %} Comment
 >    >
 >    > There are four plots, two distribution bar plots and two scatter plots.
 The first distribution plot is the number of reads in each library (from a single cell).
-The second plot is the distribution of 'feature counts' per cell.
+The second plot is the distribution of *feature counts* per cell.
 Feature counts in this case refers to the number of genes expressed in each cell.
-The third plot 'Scatterplot of reads vs genes' is a combination of the two barplots, in that it plots both the read count and the expressed gene count for each cell.
-The final scatterplot is the '% MT genes', which plots the number of genes expressed verses the percentage of those genes that are mitochondrial genes.
+The third plot **Scatterplot of reads vs genes** is a combination of the two barplots, in that it plots both the read count and the expressed gene count for each cell.
+The final scatterplot is the **% MT genes**, which plots the number of genes expressed verses the percentage of those genes that are mitochondrial genes.
 >    > Let's look at each plot in turn and see what it tells us.
->    > - 'Read counts'.
+>    > - **Read counts**.
 You can see that there are a few cells that have less than ~200,000 reads, with other cells having up to one million reads.
 Although 200,000 reads is still quite a lot and we wouldn't want to get rid of so much data, we might want to think about removing cells that only contain a smaller number of reads (say, 100,000).
->    > - 'Feature counts'.
+>    > - **Feature counts**.
 Similar to the read counts plot, we see a few cells that have a very low number of expressed genes (<600), then followed by a more even distribution.
->    > - 'Scatterplot of reads vs genes'.
+>    > - **Scatterplot of reads vs genes**.
 This takes the information provided in the two distribution plots above and creates a scatterplot from them.
 The really poor-quality cells are represented by the points near the intersection of the x and y axis, being data with low read count and low gene count.
 These are the cells we want to remove during filtering.
->    > - '% MT genes'.
-You can see from the plot that there are a few cells outside the main 'cloud' of datapoints.
+>    > - **% MT genes**.
+You can see from the plot that there are a few cells outside the main "cloud" of datapoints.
 Some of these could be removed by filtering out cells with low feature counts, but others might need to be removed by mitochondrial content, such as the cell around 37.5%
 >    {: .comment}
 >
 {: .hands_on}